Weltraumschaf/gandalf/README.md

 ## Cross Compiler

 To build the kernel  you need a cross compiler.
-A how-to  which explains qhy you needa  cross compiler  is  provided [here][cross].
+A how-to  which explains why you need  a cross  compiler is  provided [here][cross].
 You have  to edit  the file `build-tools/environment` with the correct paths  to your GGC you have installed on your  host (development)  machine as  a prerequisite.
 After that  invoke the built  script:  `build-tools/build.sh`.
 This  will  take  a  while and  build  a